Volume 6, Issue 4 (Vol 6, No 4 (22)- In Press 2026) 2026, 6(4): 630-643 | Back to browse issues page

 URL: http://jeche.ir/article-1-377-en.html

-2- Department of Counseling and Educational Psychology, Ferdowsi University of Mashhad, Mashhad, Iran
+2- Department of Counseling and Educational Psychology, Faculty of Educational Sciences and Psychology, Ferdowsi University of Mashhad, Mashhad, Iran.

-Background and Aim: Establishing effective communication is one of the key elements of successful teaching.
-Communication is categorized into two main types: verbal and non-verbal.
-Non-verbal communication accounts for more than fifty percent of effective communication.
-It appears essential to design a protocol that facilitates the improvement of teacher-student interaction in the classroom through non-verbal communication training.
-The objective of the present study is to design and validate a protocol for teaching non-verbal behaviors in the classroom, which has been developed to enhance teacher-student interactions.
+Background and Aim Establishing effective communication is one of the keys to successful teaching.
+It seems essential to design a protocol that, through teaching nonverbal communication, helps improve teacher-student interaction in the classroom.
+The aim of the present study was to develop a protocol for teaching nonverbal behaviors in the classroom.

 Type of Study: Research | Subject: Special